-- The key to successful investing lies in creating longterm value. - Strong long-term financial performance stems from creating value for all stakeholders, in addition to the providers of capital alone. - A company that considers the interests of all stakeholders is typically a well-managed one, offering a natural investment proposition for long-term investors. - Sustainable investment generates positive real-world impact, which benefits the economy, the environment and society as a whole.
+- The key to successful investing lies in creating longterm value. - Strong long-term financial performance stems from creating value for all stakeholders, in addition to the providers of capital alone. - A company that considers the interests of all stakeholders is typically a well-managed one, offering a natural investment proposition for long-term investors. - Sustainable investment and stewardship generate positive real-world impact and address systemic risks benefitting the economy, the environment and society as a whole.